Matthew Dean, tenor

 Happy 2020 to all, and especially to new friends and collaborators of ORD Camp.
 In my public thinking cap my themes are religion, gaming, and food, on which any musical supporters are also welcome to engage me anytime!

+A special April welcome to Motet Choir and Chapel Choir friends from UChicago!
 You can hear me on radio and podcasts here singing live, here speaking on earworms and manuscripts, and here meditating on medieval Jerusalem.
 At Rockefeller Chapel, I collaborated with climate scientists on some important measurements.
 A concert I developed made The New Yorker here.
 Our global interfaith concert initiative is chronicled at The Harran Foundation.

 Upcoming in 2020